Alwar district: Industry

-The district has industrial estates such as Alwar, Bhiwadi, Shahjahanpur, Neemrana, Behror where companies such as G. S. Pharmbutor, Ashok Leyland, Pepsi, Parryware, Kajaria Ceramics, and Honda Motors have manufacturing plants.
+The district has industrial estates, such as Alwar MIA, where companies such as Ashok Leyland, Pepsi, Parryware, and Kajaria Ceramics have manufacturing plants.

 Agriculture

 Alwar has an important place in agriculture production in Rajasthan.
-The total geographical area of the district is 7,83,281 hectares which is about 2.5 percent of the State.
-In 2010–2011 the net cultivated area is 5,07,171 hectares from which about 83 percent area viz. – 4,51,546 is irrigated and the remaining 17 percent area viz. – 82,903 is unirrigated.
-Double cropped area is nearly 2,52,000 hectares of which 32,230 (12%) is irrigated and remaining 2,19,819 (88%) is unirrigated.
-Thus, the total cropped area of the district is 8,12,873 hectares.
-In Kharif season bajra, maize, Jowar, Kharif pulses, Arhar, sesamum, cotton, guar etc. are sown in about 3,29,088 hectares (42%) and in Rabi season wheat, barley, gram, mustard, taramira, rabi pulses are sown in about 4,52,527 hectares (58%).
+The total geographical area of the district is 838,000 hectares, which is about 2.5% of the state.
+In 2010–2011, the net cultivated area was 507,171 hectares, from which about 83 percent of area (451,546 hectares) is irrigated and the remaining 17 percent (82,903 hectares) is unirrigated.
+The double cropped area is nearly 252,000 hectares, of which 32,230 (12%) is irrigated and the remaining 219,819 (88%) is unirrigated.
+Thus, the total cropped area of the district is 812,873 hectares.

+In Kharif season, bajra, maize, Jowar, kharif pulses, arhar, sesamum, cotton, guar, and more are sown in about 329,088 hectares (42%), and in Rabi season, wheat, barley, gram, mustard, taramira, and rabi pulses are sown in about 452,527 hectares (58%).
 The main source of irrigation are wells and tube wells.
-By 26064 tube wells, about 192861-hectare area is being irrigated and by 57196 Wells about 265169 hectares area is irrigated.
-By other sources like canals, tanks about 404 hectares area is irrigated.
-About 35470 electric motors and 66502 Diesel pump sets are being used for irrigation purposes.
+By 26,064 tube wells, about a 192,861-hectare area is being irrigated and by 57,196 wells about 265,169 hectares area is irrigated.
+By other sources like canals, tanks about a 404 hectare area is irrigated.
+About 35,470 electric motors and 66,502 diesel pump sets are being used for irrigation purposes.

 The normal rainfall for the district is 657.3 mm.
 The average rainfall in the last ten years in the district is 724 mm.
-The rainfall distribution in the district is uneven and scattered which resulted in some times flood problems and some time drought position which affect the agriculture production as well as cropping pattern in Kharif & Rabi season.
+The rainfall distribution in the district is uneven and scattered, which resulted in occasional floods and droughts, which affect the agriculture production, as well as the cropping pattern in Kharif and Rabi season.
 Thus, the agriculture in the district by and large depends on rainfall distribution.
-The average rainfall in 2016 up to September is 217 mm.
+The average rainfall in 2016, up to September, is 217 mm.

 Places of interest

-Bala Qilla (Alwar fort) situated in the Aravali Hills is one of the best forts present in Rajasthan.
+Bala Qilla (Alwar fort), situated in the Aravali Hills, is one of the best forts present in Rajasthan.
 It is said that it has never been invaded or conquered by any king.
 Just behind it is the Nikumbh Mahal.
-There are many small palaces in the city and an old museum with a collection of paintings, armours, and old weapons.
+There are many small palaces in the city and an old museum with a collection of paintings, armour, and old weapons.

 Neelkanth temple is an old temple dedicated to Lord Shiva, built between the 6th to the 9th century.